International court backs Afghan war crimes probe | DW | 05.03.2020

 Appeal judges at the International Criminal Court have given prosecutors the go-ahead to launch an investigation into alleged war crimes by Taliban, Afghan und US forces.

+The ruling came only days after the US and the Taliban signed an ambitious peace deal to end conflict in Afghanistan.

-The Hague-based international court upheld an appeal by prosecutors against a pretrial chamber's rejection in April 2019 of Prosecutor Fatou Bensouda's request to open an investigation in Afghanistan.
+The Hague-based international court upheld an appeal by prosecutors against an earlier deision to block an investigation.

-Pretrial judges last year acknowledged that widespread crimes have been committed in the war-torn Asian country, but rejected a probe because of the likely lack of international cooperation it would entail, meaning convictions would also ultimately be unlikely.
+Pretrial judges last year acknowledged that widespread crimes had been committed in the war-torn Asian country and that there was sufficient basis for the investigations.
+However, it rejected a probe because too much time had passed and that the likely lack of international cooperation would also mean unsuccessful convictions.

 The rejection triggered criticism from human rights organizations who said the decision impeded justice for victims in Afghanistan and effectively rewarded countries that refused to collaborate with the the ICC.

-At a hearing in December, prosecutors argued that pretrial judges at the ICC abused their powers when they rejected the request last year to open a probe.
+At a hearing in December, prosecutors argued that pretrial judges at the ICC abused their powers when they rejected the request.
 The appeals judges then agreed to authorize an investigation.

 "The Appeals Chamber considers it appropriate to amend the appealed decision to the effect that the prosecutor is authorized to